Convection roast mode

 Can I still use my wall oven if convection roast mode stops working?

 Yes, other bake and broil modes should remain functional while convection roast is faulty.
-Avoid using convection roast until the repair is completed to prevent further damage.
+However, it’s best to avoid using convection roast until the repair is completed to prevent further damage.

 How do I know if the control board is causing the convection roast issue?

 If the fan and heating elements test correctly but the mode still fails, the control board may be sending incorrect signals.
-Running a diagnostic cycle on the CTS70DM2NS5 can help confirm a faulty board before replacing it.
+Running a diagnostic cycle on the CTS70DM2NS5 can help confirm a faulty board before you replace it.